raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 History has shown that this was the right way to sell a new language.
 History has also shown that the actual performance distinction was irrelevant to almost everybody.
 Performance is only for now, code flexibility is forever.

 Well, it turned out that Sun was right about getting C programmers to use Java (it worked on me, I ditched CodeWarrior and Lightspeed C), but wrong about using Java in browsers.
-Instead, people started using another language called JavaScript to write code in browsers, and used Java to write code on servers. <strike>The irony is, JavaScript was designed to run on servers, so the state of affairs was that everybody was using a server-side language to write browser code, and a browser language to write server code.</strike>[^correction]
+Instead, people started using another language called JavaScript to write code in browsers, and used Java to write code on servers.

-[^correction]: Apparently it's a myth that JavaScript was designed for servers.
-Wikipedia says it was designed as a lightweight alternative to Java, much as Visual Basic was a lightweight alternative to C++.
-It was released to run on servers soon after being released on browsers, but it was not intended from the start as a server-side language.

 Will it surprise you to learn that JavaScript was *also* designed to get C programmers to write code?
 And that it went with the C-like syntax with curly braces, the statement/expression dichotomy, and dot notation?
 And although JavaScript has a thing that is kinda-sorta like a Java object, and kinda-sorta like a Smalltalk dictionary, will it surprise you to learn that JavaScript *also* has a distinction between `currentUser.id = 42` and `currentUser.setId(42)`?
 And that originally, one was slow, and the other dog-slow, but programmers could do *important thinking* about when to optimize for performance and when to give a hoot about programmer sanity?